lllludd/towards-secure-networks/Context 2: You are a person involved with other persons.md

 - Pax the heavily policed individual who got got.

-#### Tin hat section:
+### Tin hat section:

 #### Metadata & Police:
-- Number of times Metadata was accessed last year:
+- Metadata was accessed 332,639 times last year (2016):
+These are the figures for 2015 for three agencies:
   - 104,000 NSW police
   - 64,000 VIC police
   - 23,000 by federal police.

+- In 2016 there were 61 agencies that had so far been classified as law-enforcement agencies and granted access to metadata.

   - Currently there is moves to allow access to metadata in civil cases aswell.
 Is already permitted to be used in some civil cases.
 With specific intentions for its use around Piracy.